pauloscardoso/scrum/README.md

 # SCRUM 🌎

-### Hi!
-This is a summary I did in Markdown, from the SCRUM class, from Digital Innovation One.
+This is a summary I did in Markdown about SCRUM.